damo-da/to-mars-and-beyond/README.md

 * For certain time, at perigee, the rocket is pushed back by a force in opposite direection of it's velicity.
 * Forces in multiple directions are applied to the rocket.
   * horizontal: In direction perpendicular to the line which points to the center of Mars.
-  * velocity_related: In direction opposite to the center of Mars.
+  * velocity_related: In direction to the rocket's velocity.(Using negative magnitude leads to a direction opposite to the rocket's velocity)
   * absolute: in direction to the center of Mars.
 * The rocket is landed under a v < 1 `m/s` under the assumption that the ground speed of 241 `m/s`.

+Note: all the forces have been discovered using hit and trial

 ### Calculation of total energy and energy cost

 ![Screenshot](screenshots/energy_calculator.png)